ktychn/cse15l-lab-reports/Report2.md

 # Part 3
-In this week (week 3) of lab, I learned that
+In week 2 of lab, I learned how to connect to a remote server from my computer, which I had never done before.
+This week (week 3) in lab, I also was able to connect to a remote server